mikeroswell/MeanRarity/README.md

 We are working on vignettes now.
-Currently Estimating_Mean_Rarity provides code to make the figures in Roswell et al. 2021 Oikos https://doi.org/10.1111/oik.07202, Gods_estimator explores a playful extension of the tools in this package, and Using_MeanRarity is the beginning of a more traditional "user's guide" type vignette.
-We have some work to do on this; feel free to share suggestions and questions!
+Currently Estimating_Mean_Rarity provides code to make the figures in Roswell et al. 2021 Oikos https://doi.org/10.1111/oik.07202, Gods_estimator explores a playful extension of the tools in this package, and Using_MeanRarity is a more traditional, "user's guide" -type vignette.

-Thank you!

 <!-- badges: start -->
   [![R-CMD-check](https://github.com/mikeroswell/MeanRarity/workflows/R-CMD-check/badge.svg)](https://github.com/mikeroswell/MeanRarity/actions)